huijing/huijing.github.io/_posts/2016-09-11-progressive-enhancement-experiment.md

   margin-bottom: 1em;
   border-radius: 50%;
   border: 4px solid #FDBB30;
-  pointer-events: none; /* we'll talk about this line later too */ }</code></pre>
+}</code></pre>

 The buttons also needed their own wrapper, because the styles I used require a parent div to work.
 Don't get too confused by the name spacing of classes, I'll cover it a bit more later.